 This stanza of Ode to the West Wind is in reference to the sea’s reaction to the power of the wind.
 At the first sign of the strong wind, the sea seems to “cleave” into “chasms” and “grow grey with fear” as they tremble at the power of the wind.
-Again, this stanza reflects a Psalm in worship of a god so mighty that nature itself trembles in its sight.
+Again, this stanza reflects a Psalm in the worship of a God so mighty that nature itself trembles in its sight.

 If I were a dead leaf thou mightest bear;